Delaware House Bill 400: overview of fee and tax changes

 The legislation raises annual taxes on certain entity types, such as LLCs, and increases various administrative fees tied to filings and document services.
 It also introduces significant increases to expedited service fees, with higher charges for same-day and priority processing.

 The rationale behind the bill is to modernize fee structures that, in some cases, have not been updated for years and to align them with current operating costs.
+Most of these changes take effect on August 1, 2026, although certain annual tax increases for partnerships and LLCs are retroactively effective as of January 1, 2026.

 Who will the bill affect?